TakiKacper/Matl-Material-Language/docs/matl_cpp_api_guide.md

 ## Minimal matl integration step by step
 ### Creating context
 First of all, we must create a context.
-Context is an object that contains all informations required to parse matl material into working shader.
+Context is an object that contains all the informations required to parse matl material into a working shader.
 ```cpp
 #include "(path)/matl.hpp"